 - Researched production topics using the internet, video archives, and other informational sources.

-- Reviewed recordings to ensure conformance to production, broadcast standards.
+- Reviewed recordings to ensure conformance to production, and broadcast standards.

 - Monitored post-production processes to ensure accurate completion of details.